A trope about a duo in which the smarter, more aggressive individual bullies their dumb but pleasant comrade.

-- The Loud House gives us a duo of Valley Girl sister roommates, Lori and Leni.
-The former is the Only Sane Man of the house but exhibits a colossally bossy attitude towards her younger siblings, while the latter is a Kindhearted Simpleton who's rarely if ever truly malicious.
+- Valley Girl sister roommates Lori and Leni have this dynamic.
+The former is the Only Sane Man of the house but exhibits a colossally bossy attitude towards her younger siblings, while the latter is a Kindhearted Simpleton who is rarely, if ever, truly malicious.

 - Ready Jet Go!: Mindy's two friends, Mitchell and Lillian, fall into this category.
 Mitchell is quite smart for a kid his age, and he's also very blunt and snarky, with a high-and-mighty attitude at times.
-Lillian, on the other hand, is ditzy and forgetful but makes up for it with her politeness and sweetness.
-However, Mitchell is nice deep down, and unlike most examples, he certainly doesn't go out of his way to bully Lillian.
+Lillian, ion the other hand, is ditzy and forgetful but makes up for it with her politeness and sweetness.
+However, Mitchell is nice deep down, and, unlike most examples, he certainly doesn't go out of his way to bully Lillian.

-- The Ren & Stimpy Show: Ren is reasonably intelligent but selfish, violent-tempered and outright psychotic.
-Stimpy is dim-witted but kind-natured and perpetually cheerful.
+- The Ren & Stimpy Show: Ren is reasonably intelligent but selfish, violent-tempered, and outright psychotic.
+Stimpy is dimwitted but kindhearted and perpetually cheerful.
 In many episodes (particularly in later seasons), Stimpy borders on being a slave for Ren and is verbally and physically abused on a regular basis.
-He rarely takes any of it to heart and thoroughly enjoys doting over Ren.
+He rarely takes any of it to heart and thoroughly enjoys doting on Ren.